 Example Of Manually Calculating Your Electric Bill

 If you want to use this method with all or multiple electrical appliances, make a list on a sheet of paper.
 Divide that list into three sections: Electrical Appliance, Appliance Wattage, and Estimated Monthly Use (in hours).
-This will help you keep track of all the information you need.
+This will help you keep track of all the information you need to see how much electricity is per month.
+Here’s an example of how to calculate your energy bill manually:

-The first thing that we need to do is find the wattage and estimated monthly use of every electrical appliance you want to measure.
+The first thing that we need to do is to see how to calculate your power usage.
+Find the wattage and estimated monthly use of every electrical appliance you want to measure.

 The wattage of the product is often labeled on the back of the product itself.
 It should look like this:

-If you cannot find the wattage from the two methods above, you can find an average wattage for the product online.
-However, this will likely not be accurate, so we suggest you purchase a cheap energy monitor.
+If you cannot find the wattage from the two methods above, find an average wattage for the product online.
+However, this will likely not be as accurate, so the next alternative is to purchase an energy monitor.

-Unless you are using a simple energy monitor, your estimated monthly electricity use of a device or appliance is just a best guess.
-If you don't have one, write that best guess down.
-Ensure that your estimated monthly use is in hours or the calculations will not work.
+Unless you are using an energy monitor, your estimated monthly electricity use of a device or appliance is just a best guess.
+If you don’t have one, write that best guess down.
+Ensure that your estimated monthly power use is in hours or the calculations will not work.

-After you determine your estimated monthly use and the product wattage of all the appliances you are measuring, you have everything you need to make your calculations.
+Determine your estimated monthly electricity use and the product wattage of all the appliances you are measuring.
+Now, you have everything you need to find the average cost of your electric bill.

 To find how much electricity an electric appliance consumes in kilowatt-hours in a month, use these two formulas in the order they appear: